MSDarshan91/course_advanced_dbt/week1.md

 - I added the documentation for ads_platform source table.
 This resolved the `is_empty_fct_undocumented_sources_` issue.

 - In fct_active_users model, I replaced the reference table from stg_bingeflix__events to fct_events.
 This helped reolve the `is_empty_fct_model_fanout_` issue.

+### Task 4: Install SQLFluff and run it to fix violations
+Installed sqlfluff and fixed the violations with `sqlfluff fix -p0` command.